cybermelons/gg-struggle/README.md

 As of 1.3, any changes to player data won't show in the client for 24 hours.
 Future versions will dynamically cache data based on the request routes, so that trivial data like player lobbies are always up-to-date.

+This'll be fixed in the next patch.

+## Logs

+Windows: `%TEMP%/gg-struggle/all.log`
+linux: `$TMPDIR/gg-struggle/all.log`

 ## FAQ